jbadger3/inspectomop/docs/usage.rst

 There is a tiny SQLite database (1.4 MB) included with **inspectomop** to give first-time users a limited experimental playground and the ability to run code from the examples below.

 .. note::
-   Inspectomop does **NOT** contain EHR data from real patients.
+   InspectOMOP does **NOT** contain EHR data from real patients.
 The data are entirely synthetic and come from the `SynPUF <https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html>`__ dataset released by Centers for Medicaid and Medicare Services (CMS).

 Connecting to a database
 ========================